ChristopherGLewis/ddo-lite-tools/README_DDOAPPS.md

 The simplest way to use the tools is to download the current release located here:[ddo-lite-tools/releases](https://github.com/ChristopherGLewis/ddo-lite-tools/releases) and selecting the latest release.

-Once you download that file, unblock it (right click, properties and uncheck the "unblock" checkbox) and unzip it to any directory.
+Once you download that file, unblock it (right-click, properties and uncheck the "unblock" checkbox) and unzip it to any directory.
 If you save it to a protected directory such as `C:\Windows` or `C:\Program Files`, you will need to run it as Administrator.
 I suggest using `C:\DDOCharLite`.

 ## Compatibility (from @Yhelm)